-Pursuant to Article 22(2) of the EU Securitisation Regulation and the EBA Guidelines on STS Criteria, an external verification has been made, prior to the Issue Date, by an appropriate and independent party in respect of the provisional Initial Portfolio as at 3 September 2024 or the Initial Portfolio, as specified below, and no significant adverse findings have been found.
-Such verifications have confirmed: (i) on a statistical basis, the integrity and referentiality of the information provided in the documentation and in the IT systems in respect of each selected position of a representative sample of the provisional Initial Portfolio as at 3 September 2024; (ii) the accuracy of the data relating to the Initial Portfolio disclosed in the paragraph entitled "Stratification Tables" below; and (iii) the compliance of the data contained in the loan by loan data tape prepared by the Seller in relation to the Initial Portfolio with certain Eligibility Criteria that are able to be tested prior to the Issue Date.>>.
+Pursuant to Article 22(2) of the EU Securitisation Regulation and the EBA Guidelines on STS Criteria, an external verification has been made, prior to the Issue Date, by an appropriate and independent party in respect of the provisional Initial Portfolio as at 18 March 2025 and no significant adverse findings have been found.
+Such verifications have confirmed: (i) on a statistical basis, the integrity and referentiality of the information provided in the documentation and in the IT systems in respect of each selected position of a representative sample of the provisional Initial Portfolio as at 18 March 2025; (ii) the accuracy of the data relating to the Initial Portfolio disclosed in the paragraph entitled "Stratification Tables" below; and (iii) the compliance of the data contained in the loan by loan data tape prepared by the Seller in relation to the Initial Portfolio with certain Eligibility Criteria that are able to be tested prior to the Issue Date.>>.